 Siesta Zone B

-Located on lovely large panoramic plots with stunning views towards the Mediterranean, slightly further walk (uphill) from the swimming pool area.
+Located on lovely large panoramic plots with stunning views towards the Mediterranean, close to the new pool & bar area

 Our Accommodations :

 For 2019 we are changing our accommodation on Cala Gogo, the older accommodation (Siesta 4s & Siesta 6s) are being replaced with Ruby 6 & Emerald 8 mobile homes.

 Please click on these links for more information: